nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ```

-### Sorting clients by policy expiration date : `sort`
+### Sorting clients by policy expiry date : `sort`

 Format: `sort`

-* Sorts the list from earliest to latest policy expiration date.
+* Sorts the list from earliest to latest policy expiry date.
 * People in the list with no policy data will be at the end of the sorted list.
 * The parameter, if any, inputted after `sort` is ignored.